Manage data securely. Create value. Minimize risks.

 How are DLM processes integrated into hybrid and cloud environments?

-• Use of cloud-native DLM tools for automated classification, archiving, and deletion.
+Use of cloud-based DLM tools for automated classification, archiving, and deletion.

-• Use of APIs and middleware for seamless integration into all systems.
+Use of APIs and middleware for smooth integration into all systems.

 🔗 Interoperability & Automation:

-• Selection of DLM solutions that support open standards and integrate seamlessly into existing IT landscapes.
+Selection of DLM solutions that support open standards and integrate smoothly into existing IT landscapes.

-• Integration into DevOps and CI/CD processes for company-wide automation.
+Integration into DevOps and CI/CD processes for enterprise-wide automation.

 🛡 ️ Compliance & Data Residency:

-• Demonstration of compliance with GDPR, Schrems II, BSI C5, etc.
+Demonstration of adherence to GDPR, Schrems II, BSI C5, etc.

 📈 Monitoring & Reporting:

-• Creation of compliance and audit reports for management and authorities.
+Creation of compliance and audit reports for management and regulatory authorities.

-💡 Expert Tip:Integrating DLM into hybrid and cloud environments requires flexible, adaptable, and auditable solutions with clear responsibilities.
+💡 Expert Tip:Integrating DLM into hybrid and cloud environments requires flexible, flexible, and auditable solutions with clear accountability.
 Organizations should rely on open standards, automation, and continuous improvement.

 How are DLM processes implemented for big data and analytics?